dracudev/S1.1-HTML-CSS-Flex/README.md

 This project involves creating a responsive layout that works on desktop, tablet, and mobile devices.
 Throughout the exercise, you will apply **HTML**, **CSS**, **Flexbox**, and **Media Queries** concepts to design a flexible and optimized structure.

+### Objectives

+- Understand and practice HTML and CSS.
+- Learn how to create small CSS animations.
+- Understand how MediaQueries work.

 <br>

 ## 📐 Project Structure